Skip to Main Content

 Federal District Courts

-For U.S. District Court decisions, you must indicate which district court decided the case, followed by the year the case was decided.
-Some states have more than one district court, so you will indicate in which district court the case was decided.
+For U.S. District Court decisions, the reader already knows the case is from a federal district court due to the name of the case reporter, but you must indicate which district court decided the case, followed by the year the case was decided.
+Note, some states have more than one district court, requiring you to be more specific.
 For example, Eastern District is abbreviated by "E.D.", while states with a single district court (like South Carolina) simply put "D." See Table T7 for Court Name Abbreviations.

 After the abbreviation for the district court, you must consult Table T10 for the state abbreviation.
 As with the reporter names, you determine the spacing based on the letters in the abbreviations.
 For states that are abbreviated by single adjacent capital letters, like South Carolina, abbreviated as "S.C.", there will be no space between the district court and the state abbreviations (D.S.C.).
 For states that are abbreviated with one capital letter and lower case letter(s), such as Virginia, abbreviated "Va.", there will be a space between the district court and state abbreviations (E.D.
 Va.).